 The Australian Crime and Violence Prevention Awards recognise best practice in the prevention or reduction of violence and other types of crime in Australia.

-Deputy Commissioner, Stephen Brown, said the Tough on Graffiti Strategy 2011–17 has contributed to a significant reduction of 55% in graffiti crime across the state of Western Australia over the last eight years.
+Deputy Commissioner, Stephen Brown, said the Tough on Graffiti Strategy 2011–17 has contributed to a significant reduction in graffiti crime across the state of Western Australia over the last eight years.

 “Unlike many other crimes, graffiti has multiple victims, not only the owners of infrastructure, but also the broader community,” said Deputy Commissioner Brown.